-Over the last seven years, there have been 1,467 fatal and serious injury crashes impacting 1,746 people in the Triangle West region.
+Over the last seven years, there have been 1,467 fatal and serious injury crashes in the Triangle West region.
 Each of these crashes is at least one person - people who were getting around in different ways, were different ages, were different races and ethnicities, and were traveling on different types of streets.

-In the Triangle West region and across the United States, traffic crashes and other negative outcomes of the transportation system have disproportionate impacts on populations that are vulnerable to transportation disadvantage based on socioeconomic factors.
+In the Triangle West region and across the United States, traffic crashes and other negative outcomes of the transportation system have disproportionate impacts on populations that are vulnerable to transportation disadvantages based on socioeconomic factors.